 So, if you are looking to install an e-track in a cargo trailer, use two rows on the sidewall.
 However, it is not always necessary to install an e-track at the corner of your trailer.
 With this, you can save a few bucks, and you will not have to use it most of the time.

 The most crucial part of installing e-tracks is to measure correctly and mount it securely.
 Your trailer’s cargo is only as secure as the weakest part of the tie-down assembly.
-Due to this, it’s best to install an e-track into the wall studs and floors studs of your trailer or van.
+Due to this, it’s best to install an e-track into the wall studs and floor studs of your trailer or van.

 It is also essential to choose the best self-tapping screws for your trailer.
 This way, you can be sure that the installation is firm and secure.
 If you need to drill through a thick plywood floor, the best ones to use are the 1-1/2″ e-track hex bolts.
 To perfect how to install e-tracks in your cargo trailers securely, make sure they are straight and level.